Fairfax (CDP), Vermont

 Fairfax is the primary village and a census-designated place (CDP) in the town of Fairfax, Franklin County, Vermont, United States.
 As of the 2020 census it had a population of 865, out of 5,014 in the entire town of Fairfax.

-The CDP is in southern Franklin County, in the south part of the town of Bakersfield.
+The CDP is in southern Franklin County, in the southern part of the town of Fairfax.
 It sits on the north side of the Lamoille River, a west-flowing tributary of Lake Champlain.
 Vermont Route 104 is the village's Main Street; it leads northwest 12 mi to St. Albans and southeast 8 mi to Cambridge.

+Education

+It is in the Franklin West Supervisory Union.